aspose-cells/Aspose.Cells-Doc-md/net/getting-started/how-to-run-aspose-cells-for-net6/_index.md

 2. "SkiaSharp" or "System.Drawing.Common" will be installed automatically as a dependency of Aspose.Cells 22.10.1 or later for .Net6 platforms, which depends on "Target OS" configuration in your project.
 - Set the "Target OS" to "Windows" for your project, you will use "System.Drawing.Common" as a dependency on your windows system for .Net6 project.
 In this configuration, the result of the drawing is closer to .netcore31 or before.
 **![Config target OS](TargetOS.png)**
 - Set the "Target OS" to "None" or other options for your project, you will use "SkiaSharp" as a dependency on your windows system for .Net6 project.
-Please note that currently SkiaSharp does not support formats such as EMF/TIFF in windows.
+Please note that currently SkiaSharp does not support formats such as EMF in windows.

 ### Install through msi or DLL